-Understanding and Working with the Secondary Education System (Central Manchester)
+Understanding and Working with the Primary Education System (South Manchester)

 Delivered by educational psychologists, this session provides info about SEND, neurodiversity in education, and how children's needs can be met by schools.